Webhooks | Real-time Event Notifications

 Plan Requirements

-Webhooks are available on Business and Scale plans only.
+Webhooks are available on the Business plan and above.

 Setting Up Webhooks

-4. Enter your HTTPS endpoint URL (HTTPS is required)
+- Enter your HTTPS endpoint URL (HTTPS is required, HTTP is rejected)

-Important: When you create a webhook, a signing secret is displayed once.
-Copy and save it securely — you’ll need it to verify webhook signatures.
-It cannot be retrieved again.
+Important: When you create a webhook, the signing secret is shown once after creation.
+Copy and save it securely — you will need it to verify webhook signatures.
+You can regenerate it at any time from the webhook detail page, but doing so invalidates the previous secret.

 Event Types

 Uplup supports 19 webhook events organized into 5 categories.
-Each webhook subscribes to one event type.
+A single webhook can subscribe to any number of these events.

 Form Lifecycle